sigmdel/lazmacropad/mouseandkeyinput/README.md

 # Changes to the required lazmouseandkeyinput package

+## `xkeyinput.pas`

-The file `xkeyinput.pas` contains changes to the `VirtualKeyToXKeySym` function to handle an additional 12 virtual keys.
+The file contains changes to the `VirtualKeyToXKeySym` function to handle an additional 12 virtual keys.

 | Virtual key | US key | FR key |
 |   ---   | :---:  | :---: |